netguru/nodejs-recruitment-task/README.md

      Director: string
    ```
    3. Only authorized users can create a movie.
-   4. `Basic` users are restricted to create a 5 movies per month (calendar
+   4. `Basic` users are restricted to create 5 movies per month (calendar
       month). `Premium` users have no limits.
 1. `GET /movies`
    1. Should fetch a list of all movies created by an authorized user.